 FEDERAL SUPPLEMENTAL EDUCATIONAL OPPORTUNITY GRANT (SEOG) is available to undergraduate students with exceptional need to the extent that funds are available.
 Students with the lowest Expected Family Contribution, who are also receiving a Federal Pell Grant, may be eligible to receive this grant.

-The LEVERAGING EDUCATIONAL ASSISTANCE PARTNERSHIP (LEAP) grant is available to Louisiana residents attending eligible institutions in Louisiana including Nicholls.
-LEAP grants are awarded to a limited number of students with exceptional financial need who maintain a 2.0 grade-point average.
+The LEVERAGING EDUCATIONAL ASSISTANCE PARTNERSHIP (LEAP) / SPECIAL LEVERAGING EDUCATIONAL ASSISTANCE PARTNERSHIP (SLEAP) grants are available to Louisiana residents attending eligible institutions in Louisiana including Nicholls.
+These are awarded to a limited number of students with demonstrated financial need who maintain a 2.0 grade-point average.
 The value ranges from $200 to $1,500 per year.
-In order to be eligible for a LEAP grant, students must enroll full-time.
+In order to be eligible for a LEAP/SLEAP grant, students must enroll full-time.
 Applications are submitted to the Louisiana Office of Student Financial Assistance through the Office of Financial Aid.

 SUBSIDIZED STAFFORD LOAN is awarded to undergraduate and graduate students on the basis of financial need determined by the Free Application for Federal Student Aid (FAFSA).
-Lending institutions, such as banks or credit unions, provide the funds for this loan.
+Eligible students borrow directly from the U.S. Department of Education.
 The federal government pays the interest on this loan until the student begins repayment.
 Repayment of this loan will begin six months after the student graduates, leaves school, or drops below half-time enrollment (6 hours).
 This loan must be repaid.

-UNSUBSIDIZED STAFFORD LOAN is awarded to undergraduate and graduate students.
-It is not based on need.
+UNSUBSIDIZED STAFFORD LOAN is awarded to undergraduate and graduate students and does not require demonstrated financial need determined by the Free Application for Federal Student Aid (FAFSA).
+Eligible students borrow directly from the U.S. Department of Education.
 The federal government does not pay the interest while the student is in school.
 Interest will be charged from the time the loan is disbursed until it is repaid in full.
-If the student decides to capitalize or defer the interest, it will be added to the principle amount of the student’s loan and this will increase the amount to be repaid.
+If the student decides to capitalize or defer the interest, it will be added to the principal amount of the student’s loan and this will increase the amount to be repaid.
 Repayment of this loan will begin six months after the student graduates, leaves school, or drops below half-time enrollment (6 hours).
 This loan must be repaid.